PeakIndicators/Getting-Started-On-Azure-ML/Documents/Installing_VS_Code.md

 Unless you're using an Anaconda distribution or have previously installed the `matplotlib` package, you should see the message, `"ModuleNotFoundError: No module named 'matplotlib'"`.
 Such a message indicates that the required package isn't available in your system.

-To install the `matplotlib` package (which also installs `numpy` as a dependency), stop the debugger and use the Command Palette to run `Terminal: Create New Integrated Terminal (Ctrl+Shift+`)`.
+To install the `matplotlib` package (which also installs `numpy` as a dependency), stop the debugger and use the Command Palette to run `Terminal: Create New Integrated Terminal (Ctrl+Shift+`).
 This command opens a command prompt for your selected interpreter.

 A best practice among Python developers is to avoid installing packages into a global interpreter environment.
 You instead use a project-specific `virtual environment` that contains a copy of a global interpreter.
 Once you activate that environment, any packages you then install are isolated from other environments.
 Such isolation reduces many complications that can arise from conflicting package versions.
-As detailed earlier in this document [Getting started with Conda]() has already detailed how to install and create your virtual environment with conda.
-If you haven't done this yet and would like to create a `virtual environment` and install the required packages using `python` enter the following commands as appropriate for your operating system:
+As mentioned earlier in this document [Getting started with Conda](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Documents/Starting_with_conda.md) explains how to install and create your virtual environment with conda.
+If you haven't done this yet and would like to create a `virtual environment` with the required packages using `python` instead of Conda, enter the following commands as appropriate for your operating system:

+**Note**: If you need a refresher on why

 1. Create and activate the virtual environment